mvwicky/mvwicky.github.io/_drafts/New-Links-Post.markdown

 layout: somelinks
 title: "A NEW LINKS POST."
 date: 2020-01-02
-description: "This is a post with links.
-And it's my first one in quite a while."
+description: 'This is a post with links.
+  And it''s my first one in quite a while.'
 tags: [links]
 links:
   cruelty: